 Soon after that misadventure, Ralph Roberts was kidnapped by the Subterranean lord, Tyrannus, and forced him to create a giant cobalt robot.
 Again, the X-Men saved his butt and returned him to the surface world.

-Soon after all of this, the cobalt armor has mutated Roberts into a giant.
+Not too long after that, the cobalt armor had mutated Roberts into a giant.
 The radiation from the armor was also killing him.
-As his death seemed imminent to him, he decided to teach the world a lesson about how bad radiation is and plotted to destroy Sydney, Australia - because that'll show em.
+As his death seemed imminent to him, he decided "to teach the world a lesson" about how bad radiation is and plotted to destroy Sydney, Australia - because that'll show em.
 Of course, he failed.
 He was presumed dead after he was involved in a nuclear explosion in space after battling the Hulk.

 Only he wasn’t.

-The very last places Cobalt Man was seen was in the small suburban house in Stamford that the villain, Nitro, accidentally blew up (that started the Marvel Civil War).
+The very last place Cobalt Man was seen was in the small suburban house in Stamford that the villain, Nitro, accidentally blew up (which started the Marvel Civil War).